American University: Athletics

 A member of the Patriot League, AU has several sports teams including men's and women's basketball, soccer, cross-country, swimming and diving, track, women's volleyball, field hockey, and lacrosse, and men's wrestling.
 Club sports, such as tennis, rugby, rowing, ice hockey, field hockey, equestrian and ultimate frisbee also have teams.
-AU's football team had their last season in 1941.

 Bender Arena, a multi-purpose facility, hosts many of American's athletic competitions.
 Bender Arena opened on January 23, 1988, when AU's women's basketball team hosted James Madison University.

 Reeves Field, home to AU's soccer team, earned the 2002 College Soccer Field of the Year by the Sports Turf Managers Association, hosted its fifth NCAA Tournament game, and served as the training site for the Uruguay national football team.
 Reeves Field features a six-lane track to accommodate the track and field programs at AU and functions as a multi-purpose event site.

 American University has seven tennis courts and two basketball courts in the outdoor recreational facility located next to Reeves Field and behind Bender Arena.
 AU has hosted Patriot League tennis team championships three times since joining the league.
 Both the men's and women's tennis teams have been cut from the athletics program.

 On March 14, 2008, AU earned its first NCAA tournament berth in men's basketball by defeating Colgate University in the Patriot League Championship Game.
 However, AU lost its first-round NCAA tournament game against the University of Tennessee.
 On March 13, 2009, AU's men's basketball team repeated as Patriot League Champion by defeating Holy Cross 73–57, earning an automatic bid to the NCAA Men's Division I Basketball Championship.
 They ultimately lost to Villanova University in the first round on March 19, 2009, with a final score of 80–67.

-William I Jacobs Recreational Complex is also located on campus, containing an AstroTurf surface, a softball diamond, and two sand volleyball courts.

-Off-campus facilities include the Massachusetts Ave.
-Field, which hosts intramural and varsity athletic practices for both the Men's and Women's soccer teams.

-The Marilyn Meltzer Wrestling Room is located within Jacobs Fitness Center, and hosts practices for the Men's Varsity Wrestling Team at American University.